Bowl of Dublin Coddle

 3. Potatoes:

-Originally Irish Lumpers, a somewhat waxy potato would have been used, but today the Irish use somewhat more starchy potatos.
+Originally Irish Lumpers, a somewhat waxy potato would have been used, but today the Irish may use somewhat more starchy potatoes.
 I use White Rose, an "all purpose" potato which holds together well even when reheated.
+American Red Potatoes can also be used but are more tender and have a different flavor.
 Avoid Yukon Gold type potatoes because they disintegrate into mush if cooked just a little long or reheated, and their flavor is definitely not Irish.
 For details see our Potatoes page.

 4. Carrots: